mattdaviscodes/reddit-blackjack-bot/notation.md

 The results of the hand are listed at the very end in an **outcome block**, enclosed in square brackets `[]`.
 This is a comma separated list of each players outcome -- win, loss, or push.
 It may be further subdivided if any of the players split their hand(s).

+### Event Level
+Each event in the **event block** is divided into five discrete data points, separated by periods `.`.
+These are:
+- Actor ID
+    - 0 for dealer
+    - Any positive integer for a player
+- Hand ID
+    - Any positive integer
+    - Usually a 1, but can be greater if player splits hand(s)
+- Action
+    - Hit, Double Down, etc
+    - Things that happen before another card is dealt
+- Card
+- Modifier
+    - Stay, Bust
+    - Thing that happen after card is dealt

+Action, Card, and Modifier may be omitted depending on situation.
+For example, when a hand is first being dealt, the players are taking no actions, but they receive cards.
+Or a player may choose to stay with their first two cards, so we would record an empty Action and Card block for that event, with Stay in the Modifier section.

+### Examples
 Example below with comments for clarity.
 Usually these will be stored with as little whitespace as possible.

 ```